Last updated October 13

 Children are back in class.
 The schools have asked all teachers to have a Covid-19 test before you begin teaching (even if you’re vaccinated).

 There are a few restrictions to be aware of, but plenty of things have started to reopen.

 Ukraine has recently instituted the use of vaccine passports — allowing cinemas, gyms, theaters, and swimming pools to operate without social distancing if all visitors (and 80% or more of the staff) are at least partially vaccinated.
 Education institutions can also operate with no social distance measures if all the staff are fully vaccinated.

 Out & About

 Travel around the country is looking good.
-We’ve seen the country open up recently, with businesses, restaurants, public transportation, and more open to locals and tourists.
+We’ve seen the country open up recently, with businesses, restaurants, public transportation, beaches, and more open to locals and tourists.

 Can I still apply for Ukraine?

 Absolutely!
 We have volunteers here for a Fall 2021 semester, so if you’re considering volunteering for the Spring, we’d recommend getting a jump on your application ASAP!
 Or if you’re considering traveling later in 2022 (or Spring 2023), now is a great time to start your application for those semesters as well.